 Inlets, outlets, pipes and ancillary elements

-Inlets, outlets and further pipes should be verified to accommodate stresses and distortions due to relative displacements between silos, between silos and adjacent structures and between silos and the foundation (prEN 1998-1-1:2022, 5.2.2.4), without their functions being impaired.
+Inlets, outlets and further pipes should be verified to accommodate stresses and distortions due to relative displacements between silos, between silos and adjacent structures and between silos and the foundation (EN 1998-1-1:—2, 5.2.2.4), without their functions being impaired.

 If connected pipes induce too high local stresses in the thin walls of steel tanks, flexible connections may be provided by the use of armoured hoses, compensators, swing arm joints or arrangement of flexible bend configurations.